-170.505 Standards for Floodways Overlay District and Floodplain Overlay District

-- a.
-No permit for development shall be granted for new construction, substantial improvement or other improvements including the placement of placement of manufactured homes within the identified flood plain unless the conditions of this section are satisfied. - b.
+170.505 Standards for Floodway Overlay District and Floodplain Overlay District a.
+No permit for development shall be granted for new construction, substantial improvement or other improvements including the placement of manufactured homes within the identified flood plain unless the conditions of this section are satisfied.

+- b.
 All areas identified as unnumbered A Zones by the Federal Insurance Administration are subject to inundation of the 100-year flood; however, the water surface elevation was not provided.
 The unnumbered A Zones shall be subject to all development provisions of this ordinance.
 If Flood Insurance Study Data is not available, the community shall utilize any base flood elevation data currently available within its area of jurisdiction.
 Further, in cases of proposed development within unnumbered "A" zones, the developer's engineer shall be required to conduct the necessary studies to determine the 100-year flood elevation and its extent in relation to such development. - c.
-New construction, subdivision proposals, substantial improvement, prefabricated buildings, placement of manufactured homes and other development shall require: - Design or anchorage to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads including the effect of buoyancy. - 2.
-New or replacement water supply systems and/or sanitary sewage systems designed to minimize or eliminate infiltration of flood waters into the systems

-- and discharges from the systems into flood waters, and on-site waste disposal systems be located so as to avoid impairment or contamination. - 3.
-Construction with materials resistant to flood damage, utilizing methods and practices that minimize or eliminate infiltration of flood waters int the systems and discharges from the systems into flood waters, and on-site waste disposal systems be located so as to avoid impairment or contamination. - 4.
+New construction, subdivision proposals, substantial improvement, prefabricated buildings, placement of manufactured homes and other development shall require: - 1.
+Design or anchorage to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads including the effect of buoyancy. - New or replacement water supply systems and/or sanitary sewage systems designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into flood waters, and on-site waste disposal systems be located so as to avoid impairment or contamination. - Construction with materials resistant to flood damage, utilizing methods and practices that minimize flood damages, and with electrical, heating, ventilation that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - 4.
 All utility and sanitary facilities be elevated or floodproofed one foot above the regulatory flood elevation.
 Such floodproofing is permitted only for non-residential properties. - 5.
-That until a floodway has been designated, no development including landfill, may be permitted within the identified flood plain unless the applicant for the land use has demonstrated that the proposed use, when combined with all other exiting and reasonably anticipated uses, will not increase the water surface elevation of the 100-year flood mare than one (1') foot in the average cross-section of the reach in which the development of landfill is located as shown in the official flood plain study incorporated by reference herein. - 6.
-Storage of Materials and Equipment: - (a) The storage or processing of materials that are buoyant, flammable, explosive, or could be injurious to human, animal or plan life is prohibited. - (b) Storage of other materials or equipment may be allowed if not subject to major damage by floods and firmly anchored to prevent flotation or if readily removed from the area within the time available after flood warning. - 7.
-Subdivision proposals and other proposed new development, including manufactured home parks or subdivisions, be required to assure that: - (a) All such proposals are consistent with the need to minimize flood damage. - (b) All public utilities and facilities, such as sewer, gas, electrical and waste systems are located, elevated and constructed to minimize or eliminate flood damage. - (c) Adequate drainage is provided so as to reduce exposure to flood hazards. - (d) Proposals for development (including proposals for manufactured home parks and subdivisions of five (5) acres or fifty (50) lots, whichever is less, include within such proposals the regulatory flood elevation.
+That until a floodway has been designated, no development including landfill, may be permitted within the identified flood plain unless the applicant for the land use has demonstrated that the proposed use, when combined with all other existing and reasonably anticipated uses, will not increase the water surface elevation of the 100-year flood more than one (1') foot on the average cross-section of the reach in which the development or landfill is located as shown in the official flood plain study incorporated by reference herein. - 6.
+Storage of Materials and Equipment - (a) The storage or processing of materials that are buoyant, flammable, explosive, or could be injurious to human, animal or plant life is prohibited. - (b) Storage of other materials or equipment may be allowed if not subject to major damage by floods and firmly anchored to prevent flotation or if readily removable from the area within the time available after flood warning. - 7.
+Subdivision proposals and other proposed new development, including manufactured home parks or subdivisions, be required to assure that: - (a) All such proposals are consistent with the need to minimize flood damage. - (b) All public utilities and facilities, such as sewer, gas, electrical and water systems are located, elevated and constructed to minimize or eliminate flood damage. - (c) Adequate drainage is provided so as to reduce exposure to flood hazards.

+(d) Proposals for development (including proposals for manufactured home parks and subdivisions) of five (5) acres or fifty (50) lots, whichever is less, include within such proposals the regulatory flood elevation.

-170.506 Floodplain Overlay District Regulations
+170.506 Floodplain Overlay District: Regulations